Mordor, Warsaw: Financial district

 Curtis Plaza, one of the first office buildings in the area, constructed in 1992, and demolished in 2024.

 In the 1990s, the manufacturing industry left the area, leading to the emergence of a financial district, with the development of large office complexes, eventually becoming the largest in Poland.
 In 1992, Curtis Plaza, located at 18 Wołoska Street, became one of the first office buildings constructed in the area.
 It was considered a prime example of postmodern architecture in the city, and was eventually demolished in 2024.
-The Mokotów Business Park, at Domaniewska Street, built between 1995 to 2001, became another example of an office building complex built in the neighbourhood.
+The Mokotów Business Park, at Domaniewska Street, built between 1995 and 2001, became another example of an office building complex built in the neighbourhood.
 In 2000, Westfield Mokotów (originally known as Galeria Mokotów), one of the largest shopping centres in the city, was opened at 12 Wołoska Street.
 By 2019, the area included 83 office buildings, which were mostly constructed without city oversight and contributed to the development of an office monoculture.
 In 2015, the area had been estimated to have between 80 and 100 thousand people commuting to work there.
 The large number of daily commuters, together with local road systems not designed for such volume of traffic, caused regular traffic congestion and lack of availability of parking space in the area, leading to the financial district being colloquially known as Mordor and Mordor on Domaniewska Street.
 The name referenced Mordor, a fictional location, and personification of evil, from the 1954 fantasy novel The Lord of the Rings written by J. R. R. Tolkien.
 In 2020, following the petition of local inhabitants, two small streets in the neighbourhood were named after Tolkien and Gandalf, one of the main characters from the book.
 The traffic situation eventually improved in the 2020s, with the development of new roads, improvement of public transit, and decrease of office space presence in the area.